Marcroth0/p1-secret-bar/README.md

 ## User Stories

--   I want to think it's a different approach to a website
+1. I want to think it's a different approach to a website
--   I want to learn the story of Fabrizio
+2. I want to learn the story of Fabrizio
--   I want to know what drinks are offered
+3. I want to know what drinks are offered
--   I want to feel exclusive and excited as i fill in the form
+4. I want to feel exclusive and excited as i fill in the form
--   I want to feel that I am one of the good people who treat their dog well.
+5. I want to feel that I am one of the good people who treat their dog well.
--   I want to think to myself after "why is a bar making me feel good about myself?"
+6. I want to think to myself after "why is a bar making me feel good about myself?"
+7. I want to easily navigate through the website
+8.

 ## Features